Skip to content

 In 1833, Grubb established the Grubb Telescope Company in Dublin, Ireland, specializing in high-performance refracting and reflecting telescopes.
 His commitment to precision optics quickly gained international recognition, making his instruments sought after by leading observatories and astronomers worldwide.

-The company’s reputation grew as Grubb and his team of skilled engineers pioneered advanced telescope fabrication techniques, surpassing the quality of competitors.
-Astronomical institutions from across Europe commissioned his telescopes for deep-space observation.
+The company’s reputation grew as Grubb and his team pioneered advanced telescope fabrication techniques that surpassed the quality of competitors.
+Astronomical institutions from across Europe commissioned his telescopes for deep-space observation, helping to define the standards of 19th-century optical precision.

 Game-Changing Innovations in Telescope Design